 More recently, Mason told me, "The direction of the band wasn't where I was heading and I think Barry needed more space for his own stuff.
 Of course, I got all shitty about it at the time but, in fact, leaving The Warratahs allowed me to enter into a new period of songwriting, writing for me."

-In the years since The Warratahs, Wayne Mason has released three solo albums – Between Frames (1995), Same Boy (2001) and Sense Got Out (2007).
+In the years since The Warratahs, Mason has released three solo albums – Between Frames (1995), Same Boy (2001) and Sense Got Out (2007).
 None have been huge sellers but they have the indelible stamp of a master craftsman, critically acclaimed and well-respected by fellow-songwriters.

 In the years since The Warratahs, Wayne Mason has released three solo albums.